Stroom's Internal IDP

 In this configuration, Stroom acts as its own Open ID Connect Identity Provider and manages both the user accounts for authentication and the user/group permissions, (see Accounts and Users).

-Additional user accounts are created and maintained using the Tools => Users menu item.
+Additional user accounts are created and maintained using

-Configuration for the internal IDP
+Configuration for the Internal IDP

 While Stroom is pre-configured to use its internal IDP, this section describes the configuration required.